jnebrera/Amateur_Basketball_Broadcasting/README.md

 # What we are missing

-1. Module for either FFMPEG or gstreamer for the movement detection and ball tracking.
+1. Module for either OpenCV, FFMPEG or gstreamer for the movement detection and ball tracking.
 Can be two modules if desired.
 2. Module to apply production rules based on produced information in prior module(s)
 3. All software has to be accelerated using OpenVINO functions
 4. In particular, all software should be possible to compile for Intel Movidius Myriad X VPU